aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-text/replace-text-an-a-pdf/_index.md

 Replaceable symbols are special symbols in a text string that can be replaced with corresponding content at run time.
 Replaceable symbols currently support by new Document Object Model of Aspose.PDF namespace are `$P`, `$p,` `\n`, `\r`.
 The `$p` and `$P` are used to deal with the page numbering at run time. `$p` is replaced with the number of the page where the current Paragraph class is in. `$P` is replaced with the total number of pages in the document.
 When adding `TextFragment` to the paragraphs collection of PDF documents, it does not support line feed inside the text.
 However in order to add text with a line feed, please use `TextFragment` with `TextParagraph`:

-- use "\r\n" or Environment.NewLine in TextFragment instead of single "\n";
+- Use "\r\n" or Environment.NewLine in TextFragment instead of single "\n".
-- create a TextParagraph object.
-It will add text with line splitting;
+- Create a TextParagraph object.
+It will add text with line splitting.
-- add the TextFragment with TextParagraph.AppendLine;
+- Add the TextFragment with TextParagraph.AppendLine.
-- add the TextParagraph with TextBuilder.AppendParagraph.
+- Add the TextParagraph with TextBuilder.AppendParagraph.

 ```csharp
 // For complete examples and data files, please go to https://github.com/aspose-pdf/Aspose.PDF-for-.NET